ACH Transfer: Everything That You Need to Know

 Not too long ago, you must wait for your check to manually move through the mail system before you get paid or before you pay your own bills.
-But these days, your paycheck is most likely to be processed electronically through a network known as the Automated Clearing House or ACH.
+But these days, your paycheck is most likely to be processed electronically through ACH transfer or a network known as the Automated Clearing House.

 Annually, Trillions of dollars move through the ACH as more people and businesses turn to this network for a quick and reliable payment solution.
 Its gradually replacing credit and debit card payments as the preferred payment method.

 Businesses benefit from having alternative payment options since it offers their customers the flexibility of choosing how to pay.
 ACH transactions are some of the most cost-effective and convenient ways they can accept payments.

 Clearly, ACH transfers offer several benefits to individuals and businesses alike.
 But what exactly are ACH transfers?
 Why would you want to use them for your business or personal transactions?